Abemaciclib: Pharmacokinetics

 After oral intake, absolute bioavailability is 45%.
 Highest blood plasma concentrations are reached after 8 hours on average (range: 4.1–24.0 hours).
 When in the circulation, 96.3% of abemaciclib is bound to plasma proteins.
 The substance is mainly metabolized by the liver enzyme CYP3A4 to N-desethylabemaciclib (M2), and to a lesser extent to hydroxy derivatives (M18, M20) and another oxidative metabolite (M1).
 These metabolites have high plasma protein binding rates similar to the parent substance.

 Abemaciclib is excreted mainly via the feces (81%) and to a small extent via the urine (3%).
 Its elimination half-life is 18.3 hours on average.

 Clinical trials

-Successful Phase I and Phase II trials against breast cancer were announced in May and December 2014 respectively.
+Successful trials against pre-treated metastatic breast cancer were announced for Phase I in May 2014, Phase II in December 2014, and Phase III in February 2017.
+Abemaciclib was approved by the FDA in September 2017 either in combination with fulvestrant or as a monotherapy for women with HR+, HER2- advanced or metastatic breast cancer that had progressed while receiving endocrine therapy.
+Abemaciclib was approved for the adjuvant treatment of HR+, HER2-, node-positive adjuvant breast cancer at high risk of recurrence in March 2023.

-As of early 2016, abemaciclib was involved in 3 Phase III clinical trials:
+As of 2023, abemaciclib was involved in two Phase III clinical trials: